Madhusudhan-R360/campaign-notification-service-clone/README.md

 A simplified clone of an enterprise Campaign Notification Service built using FastAPI and MongoDB.

-This project is designed to replicate the core architecture and workflows of a production notification service used to manage communication events, notification templates, delivery tracking, and notification auditing.
+This project recreates the core architecture of a production notification platform responsible for managing communication templates, notification requests, delivery processing, and communication tracking.

+The implementation focuses on learning modern backend concepts such as:

+- FastAPI
+- MongoDB
+- Background Tasks
+- Notification Workflows
+- Communication Tracking
+- Service-Oriented Architecture
+- Audit Logging

 ---